-The town of Brantford in Ontario, Canada, is famously known as The Telephone City.
+The city of Brantford in Ontario, Canada, is famously known as The Telephone City.
 With so many fun things to do in Brantford, Alexander Graham Bell, the inventor of the telephone, called this area home, and this is still a significant point of appeal for tourists.

 But this city has so much to offer its visitors that go beyond the nickname “The Telephone City.”
 If this spot isn’t already on your list of places to visit, the abundance of activities Brantford has to offer may change your mind.
 From the Alexander Graham Bell homestead to the Wayne Gretzky Sports Centre, here are a few things to do in Brantford, Ontario.